 - Possible punitive damages in cases of gross negligence or intentional actions

-If you are here because you have lost a loved one due to another person’s negligence, do not hesitate to seek assistance from a compassionate and experienced wrongful death attorney in California.
+If you are here because you have lost a loved one due to another person’s negligence, do not hesitate to seek assistance from a compassionate and experienced attorney in California.
+Contact Harting Simkins & Ryan, LLP today to schedule a free consultation.